Amazon HQ2 cities: Here are some of the biggest snubs

 Salt Lake City, Utah

-Utah is disappointed that it's now a final contender -- but the state was pretty frank about its own shortcomings.
+Utah is disappointed that it's not a final contender -- but the state was pretty frank about its own shortcomings.

 "From Amazon's initial call for proposals, we knew Utah would be at a disadvantage due to our proximity to their current headquarters and our small population size," Val Hale, executive director of the governor's office, said in a statement.